 This means that they fail to take advantage of maximizing the effectiveness of their PPC spend.
 To avoid minor or major financial losses, using negative keywords should be critically considered.

 If you are utilizing AdWords as a program to promote a small to medium business, then every penny counts.
-Therefore, it is crucial to certify that you are targeting a focused group of people who are likely to be potential buyers.
+Therefore, it is crucial to ensure that you are targeting a focused group of people who are likely to be potential buyers.

 Using negative keywords to enhance your campaign can be the difference between attracting the appropriate audience for your product or not.
 In addition to that, by refining your AdWords campaign, your AdWords Quality Score is also bound to improve.

-Finding Negative Keywords
+Finding Negative Keywords through Google Ads

 In order to take advantage of negative keywords, you should understand the appropriate terms you can use as negative keywords.
 There are some programs designed to help you achieve this.